Hello and welcome to Ryan’s Movie Reviews!

 Overall, Logan was a fantastic conclusion to Hugh Jackman’s run as Wolverine and proved for one final time that he is irreplaceable as Wolverine.
 The film receives an 8.6/10 from me.
 It’s R-rating gave it incredible action scenes while also taking on a new plot-perspective which made it more enjoyable.
 As previously said, it was the perfect send off to Patrick Stewart’s Professor X and, more notably the long-lasting legacy that will never be forgotten, Hugh Jackman’s Wolverine.

 Thanks for reading this week’s review.
 Follow this blog to be the first to read my reviews, and give my Instagram a follow too.
 I’m always posting the latest movie news, behind the scenes pictures and everything else you could want.

 Once again, thanks for reading this week’s review.
-Join me next week for the review of the latest instalment in the Marvel Cinematic Universe, Captain Marvel.
+Join me next week for the recap of all the Marvel movies ahead of Avengers Endgame.
 See you then!